NORTH CRUMPIT NEIGHBOURHOOD PLAN - PLANNING PROCESS

 *Additional details about the site analysis, technical findings, and opportunities and constraints mapping are available on “Engagement Page” of this website.
 There you can download a PDF package of the presentation provided on October 13, 2021 which includes each of these maps.

-Community members are invited to provide their feedback on the feedback form below until October 27.
-Additional feedback and questions are always welcome.
-You can connect with the team by emailing firstname.lastname@example.org or by leaving a live comment.
+As we continue to work through the Neighbourhood Plan process, additional feedback and questions are always welcome.
+You can connect with the team by emailing email@example.com or by leaving a live comment.

 IF YOU HAVE ANY QUESTIONS, PLEASE EMAIL US AT: